u5cms/u5cms/___readme_howtoinstall_and_license.txt

               (How to update see bottom of page)

  1.
- You need a web server offering MySQL and PHP and further supporting .htaccess.
+ You need a web server offering MariaDB/MySQL and PHP and further supporting .htaccess.

  2.
  Extract the u5cms.zip in a way that the folder structure will be recreated.